Wijnandvdm/nom-stats/README.md

 2. **Deployment**:
    - Store credentials of an Azure Service principal with enough rights on your Azure environment in GitHub.
-   - Use GitHub Actions to:
+   - (Automatically done on push to main, but you can also manually) Use GitHub Actions to:
         - Run the `generate_static_website.py` script to generate HTML pages for all recipes.
         - Deploy the html pages to Azure Blob Storage (`Create NomStats`) and or clean up resources (`Delete NomStats`).
         - Use Azure CLI to turn on static website capability.